Why we are spotlighting this issue

 Access to Justice for Prisoners

-One issue that this project highlighted for us was a lack of accessible information about rights and the law in Scottish prisons.
 To access justice for potential human rights breaches, people must first understand what their rights and entitlements are, through readily available and accessible information.
+One issue that our report on the complaints system highlighted for us was a lack of accessible information about rights and the law in Scottish prisons.

 In response to this concern, we collaborated with Parkhead Citizens Advice Bureau to develop “Your Rights Under the Scottish Prison Rules”, a guide for people in prison and their families.
 The guide explains what the law says about rights in prison and how prisoners can make a complaint if those rights are not being met.